swirlai/swirl-search/docs/Enterprise-Guide.md

 BT_AIP='9,10'
 ```

-* Modify the `CELERY_BEATS_SCHEDULE` setting to modify the schedule for the service.
+* In the `swirl_server/settings.py` file, modify the `CELERY_BEATS_SCHEDULE` setting to set the schedule for this service.
 By default, it runs every 20 minutes, but you can change it to any legal crontab setting:

 ```
 CELERY_BEAT_SCHEDULE = {